-Irvine Currie & Co, shipbuilders, was founded at Hartlepool in 1863 by Robert Irvine (1824 – 1903) and Alexander Currie.
+Irvine Currie & Co, shipbuilders, was founded at Hartlepool by Robert Irvine (1824 – 1903) and Alexander Currie in 1863.
 The first vessel, an iron screw steamer, was launched in 1864.
-In 1866 Robert Irvine took full control of the company.
+Robert Irvine took full control of the company from 1866.

-In 1880 Robert Irvine was succeeded in management by his son, Robert Irvine Jr (1845-1901).
+Robert Irvine was succeeded in management by his son, Robert Irvine Jr (1845-1901), from 1880.
 By this time the firm was better known for ship-repairing than shipbuilding.
 An average of 300 workmen were employed.

 Irvine’s yard was struck by fire in 1891, with damage estimated at £20,000.

-In 1897 the yard was considerably extended to enable it to construct steamers of 10,000 tons deadweight.
+The yard was considerably extended in 1897 to enable it to construct steamers of 10,000 tons deadweight.
 There were three large berths, and the yard employed around 1,000 men.

 Robert Irvine died in 1903 and his estate was valued at £104,238.

-In 1908 Irvine & Co had the capacity to construct 24 steamers per annum.
-In 1909 the Furness Withy shipyard at Middleton, Hartlepool, was acquired.
+Irvine & Co had the capacity to construct 24 steamers per annum in 1908.
+The Furness Withy shipyard at Middleton, Hartlepool, was acquired in 1909.

 In 1911 Irvine & Co was the eighth largest shipbuilder in Britain, as measured by gross tonnage.
 Irvine & Co built twelve ships a year during the First World War.

-In 1917 the firm was acquired by the Commercial Bank of London, led by Clarence C Hatry.
-The firm prospered during the First World War, but by 1920 had to reduce its capital following a depression in the shipbuilding industry.
+The company was acquired by the Commercial Bank of London, led by Clarence C Hatry (1888 – 1965), in 1917.
+The company prospered during the First World War, but had to reduce its capital in 1920 following a depression in the shipbuilding industry.

 The last Irvine-built vessel to use the dry dock was in 1924.
 The shipbuilding yard was closed in 1925-6.
-In 1926 the firm entered receivership.
+The company entered receivership in 1926.

 Later that year the yard received a reprieve when it was acquired as a going-concern by a syndicate of West Hartlepool businessmen, led by Stephen Furness, with a capital of £20,000.
 The plan was to maintain the yard with repairing and breaking contracts until the shipbuilding industry revived.